tnwei/tnwei.github.io/content/posts/setting-with-copy-warning-pandas.md

 dfa = dfa.assign(D=dfa["B"]*10) # df is not affected
 ```

-Creating a copy of the dataframe, before assigning values using `.loc` indexing.
+Creating a copy of the dataframe, before assigning values using `.loc` indexing:

 ```python
 # (iii)